-Seven independent judges are appointed for a five-year term by the OECD Council on the basis of a system of rotation between states party to the 1957 Security Control Convention.
+Seven independent judges are appointed for a five-year term by the OECD Council on the basis of a system of rotation between States party to the Security Control Convention and to the Paris Convention.
 However, if the Tribunal does not include a judge of the same nationality as one of the parties in a case under consideration, the government concerned may designate a person to sit as an additional judge in that particular case.

-The President of the Tribunal is currently Professor Armin von Bogdandy.
+The President of the Tribunal is currently Mr Antonio VERCHER NOGUERA.